7 new uses for your old phone

-The Galaxy Note 10 with 5G is launching Aug.
-7 in New York and you can already preorder Samsung's phone for power users.
-You can sell or trade in, but if you do hold onto it, you can give it -- or even an older phone -- new life by turning it into something you'll actually want to use.
+The Galaxy Note 10 and Note 10 Plus (starting at $949) launched Aug.
+7 in New York and you can now preorder Samsung's phone for power users.
+You can sell or trade in your old phone, but if you do hold onto it, you can give it -- or even an older phone -- new life by turning it into something you'll actually want to use.

 After all, smartphones are small, powerful computers with storage space and a camera.
 Instead of spending cash on another expensive device, be creative and make it yourself.
 Your phone makes a handy substitute for lots of other electronics -- you can even turn it into a home security camera or diagnose your car's mechanical problems.